 You can beat shopping nature for autumn touches, right?

 Meanwhile, up above we strung patio lights, and I made these two candle fixtures from four hanging flower baskets I scored at a garage sale for $1…for all four!
 Added a couple of flameless LED candles, and they’re perfect above our table.

 This next space was what started it all.
 Funny how a project can grow into a ginormous undertaking with the start of something small, isn’t it?
 Much like the child’s story, “If You Give a Mouse a Cookie”. ahem.

 I decided to use the ottoman in another corner and built a repurposed coffee table instead.
-The frame is made from my pallet stash, the top from a trash bin we had on the side of our house, and the insides are two antique wash tubs found on Craigslist.
+Not only is the frame is made from my pallet stash, but the top from a trash bin we had on the side of our house.
+Also, the insides are two antique wash tubs I buy on Craigslist.

 It even has extra storage inside for outdoor extras and drains when needed too.
 I’m all about function around here.

 My wood planters were given to me from Freecycle, the table my mother gave me and got a makeover in this post, and the other planters were given my faux zinc finish.